umwwwelt/zmk-config-corneless/README.md

 - E key: Tap once for E, twice for é, three times for è
 - A key: Tap once for A, twice for à
 - U key: Tap once for U, twice for ù
-- ; key: Tap once for ;, twice for :
+- : key: Tap once for :, shift for ;
 - = key: Tap once for =, twice for => (arrow)
 - Left Shift: Tap once for Shift, twice for Escape